allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 **Text String Example:**
 ```
-https://api.projectoxford.ai/academic/v1.0/similarity?s1=Machine learning is the subfield of computer science that gives computers the ability to learn without being explicitly programmed&s2=Evolved from the study of pattern recognition and computational learning theory in artificial intelligence
+https://api.projectoxford.ai/academic/v1.0/similarity?s1=Machine learning is the subfield of computer science that gives computers the ability to learn without being explicitly programmed&s2=Machine learning evolved from the study of pattern recognition and computational learning theory in artificial intelligence

 ```
 In this example, we show that you can input 2 text strings including punctuation marks.
 The output includes: